+The remaining mismatch between observed galaxy spins and the spins predicted from the primordial tidal field reflects the combined impact of several stochastic and uncertain processes.
+Simulations indicate that the correlation decreases from about $0.7$ between protohalo and late-time halo spins \cite{2021PhRvD.103f3522W} to about $0.5$--$0.6$ when the protohalo spin is estimated by TTT \cite{2002MNRAS.332..325P} or the spin reconstruction proxy \cite{2020PhRvL.124j1302Y}, and to about $0.3$--$0.5$ for baryonic galaxy spins, with gas slightly more correlated than stars \cite{2023ApJ...943..128S}.
+These estimates do not include ELUCID reconstruction errors, Lagrangian space remapping uncertainties \cite{2024PhRvD.110b3512L}, observational PA errors, projection effects, halo mass and group assignment uncertainties.
+The signal measured here should, therefore, be regarded as a residual ensemble-level correlation, not a deterministic reconstruction of individual galaxy spins.

-The observed 3D spins of spiral galaxies can be derived by combining their kinematic PAs with the inclination angles estimated from the projected minor-to-major axis ratios \cite{2015ApJ...798...17Z}, under the assumption that both the gas and stellar components form a thin circular disk.
-For elliptical galaxies, this method is less straightforward: although in some elliptical galaxies the gas settles into a thin, rotationally supported disk --- making 3D gas spin estimates in principle feasible with IFU data --- their stellar component is typically triaxial and exhibits complex kinematics, which makes reliable 3D stellar spin measurements challenging.
-For consistency, we therefore adopt 2D projected spins for all galaxy types in this work.
-While 2D projections remove one degree of directional information, they do not erase the intrinsic spin--tidal field correlation encoded in the full 3D directions.
-Future high-resolution IFU observations and improved dynamical modeling may enable reliable 3D spin measurements for a broader range of elliptical galaxies.
+The observed 3D spins of spiral galaxies can be derived by combining their kinematic PAs with the inclination angles estimated from the projected minor axis to major axis ratios \cite{2015ApJ...798...17Z}, under the assumption that both the gas and stellar components form a thin circular disk.
+For elliptical galaxies, this method is less straightforward: although in some elliptical galaxies the gas settles into a thin, rotationally supported disk --- making 3D gas spin estimates, in principle, feasible with IFU data --- their stellar component is typically triaxial and exhibits complex kinematics, which makes reliable 3D stellar spin measurements challenging.
+For consistency, therefore, we adopt 2D-projected spins for all galaxy types in this work.
+Although 2D projections remove one degree of directional information, they do not erase the intrinsic spin--tidal field correlation encoded in the full 3D directions.
+Future high-resolution IFU observations and improved dynamical modeling may enable reliable 3D spin measurements for a broader range of galaxies.
 We leave these considerations for future work.